design-tokens/community-group/technical-reports/format/composite-types.md

 Specifically, a composite type has the following characteristics:

-- Its value is an object or array containing sub-values.
+- Its value is an object or array, potentially containing nested objects or arrays, following a pre-defined structure where the properties of the (nested) object(s) or the elements of the (nested) arrays are sub-values.
-- For object values, each sub-value has a pre-defined name and type.
-- For array values, all elements of the array are sub-values that have the same pre-defined type.
 - Sub-values may be explicit values (e.g. `"#ff0000"`) or references to other design tokens that have sub-value's type (e.g. `"{some.other.token}"`).

 A design token whose type happens to be a composite type is sometimes also called a composite (design) token.
 Besides their type, there is nothing special about composite tokens.
 They can have all the other additional properties like [description](#description) or [extensions](#extensions).
 They can also be referenced by other design tokens.